sclavijosuero/cypress-ajv-schema-validator/README.md

 If you open the Console in the browser DevTools, and click on the summary line for the schema validation error in the Cypress log, the console will display detailed information about all the errors.
 This includes:

 - The total number of errors
-- The full list of errors as provided by the AJV.
+- The full list of errors as provided by the Ajv.
 - A user-friendly view of the validated data, highlighting where each validation error occurred and the exact reason for the mismatch.

 ![Test Failed Details](images/error12.png)